anhtungbui/larabook/README.md

     -   CRUD ✔️
     -   Like/unlike
     -   Comment ✔️
--   Notifications
+-   Notifications (via web & emails)
-    -   New follower (via email) ✔️
+    -   New follower ✔️
 -   Search
     -   By name ✔️
 -   Group